mohitmishra786/chessman/_posts/2024-09-27-Real-Time-Support-in-Linux.md

 On September 20, 2024, exactly 20 years after the PREEMPT_RT project's inception, the patches were merged into the mainline Linux kernel, marking a historic moment for the Linux community.

-## Technical Deep Dive: How Real-Time Linux Works
+## Technical Explanation: How Real-Time Linux Works

 Now that we've covered the history, let's delve into the technical details of how real-time support is implemented in Linux.